ropensci-archive/opendata/opendata.md

 -   <pkg>bigrquery</pkg>: An interface to Google's bigquery from R. [Source on GitHub](https://github.com/hadley/bigrquery) (K)
 -   [ganalytics](https://github.com/jdeboer/ganalytics) (not on CRAN): Interface to [Google Analytics APIs](https://developers.google.com/analytics/).
 [Source on GitHub](https://github.com/jdeboer/ganalytics) (K)
 -   <pkg>GAR</pkg>: Interface to [Google Analytics APIs](https://developers.google.com/analytics/).
 [Source on GitHub](https://github.com/andrewgeisler/GAR) (K)
 -   [GFusionTables](http://gfusiontables.lopatenko.com/) (not on CRAN): An R interface to Google Fusion Tables.
-Google Fusion Tables is a data mangement system in the cloud.
-This package provides R functions to browse Fusion Tables catalog, retrieve data from Gusion Tables dtd storage to R and to upload data from R to Fusion Tables (K)
+Google Fusion Tables is a data management system in the cloud.
+This package provides R functions to browse Fusion Tables catalog, retrieve data from Fusion Tables storage to R and to upload data from R to Fusion Tables (K)
 -   [googlePublicData](http://cran.rstudio.com/src/contrib/Archive/googlePublicData/): (archived on CRAN for email bounce) An R library to build Google's public data explorer DSPL metadata files.
 -   <pkg>googleVis</pkg>: Interface between R and the Google chart tools.
 -   <pkg>gooJSON</pkg>: A Google JSON data interpreter for R which contains a suite of helper functions for obtaining data from the Google Maps API JSON objects.